IBM/go-security-plugs/README.md

 [**rtgate**](https://github.com/IBM/go-security-plugs/tree/main/plugs/rtgate) is an example third party secuity enhancement which import and use [**pluginterfaces**](https://github.com/IBM/go-security-plugs/tree/main/pluginterfaces) and can be loaded by the [**rtplugs**](https://github.com/IBM/go-security-plugs/tree/main/rtplugs).

 [**rtgate**](https://github.com/IBM/go-security-plugs/tree/main/plugs/rtgate) demonstrates how a request can be canceled before reaching the server.
-It will block any request that include the header key "X-Block-Req".
+It will block any request that include the header "X-Block-Req:true".

 [**rtgate**](https://github.com/IBM/go-security-plugs/tree/main/plugs/rtgate) demonstrates how a response can be canceled before reaching the client.
-It will block the response of any request that include the header key "X-Block-Resp".
+It will block the response of any request that include the header "X-Block-Resp:true".

 [**rtgate**](https://github.com/IBM/go-security-plugs/tree/main/plugs/rtgate) demonstrates how a request can be canceled asynchrniously using a security extension.
 The code allows requests to last for no more than 5 seconds by default.
-Alternativly timeout can be specified using the reqeust header key "X-Block-Async".
+Alternativly timeout can be specified using the reqeust header "X-Block-Async:<duration>".
 For example: "X-Block-Async:3s" results in a cancel being processed 3 seconds from request.
 The timeout examplifies an asynchrnious decission to  cancel a request after it was delivered for processing by the server.

 # How to use